-And just like every scam you’ll ever come across, the voice-over in the video claims “it’s so simple to exploit this cash cow…”
+And just like every hypie product you’ll come across, the video spokeswoman claims “it’s so simple to exploit this cash cow…”

 How Five Minute Profit Sites Works, “Supposedly”…

-The software apparently builds you a ‘Done-For-You’ profit-ready website within just 5 minutes and 17 clicks – which is designed to make you “fast money” via the affiliate marketing business model.
+The software builds you a ‘Done-For-You’ profit-ready website within just 5 minutes and 17 clicks.

-The video spokesperson even includes a screenshot of her Clickbank earnings after using the ‘FMPS’ point and click software specifically designed for beginners.
+But what’s laughable is that the video spokesperson shows her Clickbank earnings after using the FMPS point and click software.

-Firstly, it’s a piece of cake to forge Clickbank income screenshots once you learn how.
-Anyone can do it!
+Firstly, it’s a piece of cake to forge Clickbank income screenshots using software like PhotoShop, for example.

-Thirdly, there’s no such thing as raking in a fortune from “push-button/point and click” software, otherwise, we’d all be doing it!
+Thirdly, there’s no such thing as raking in a fortune from “push-button” software, otherwise, we’d all be doing it.

-It’s just screenshot-after-screenshot of $1,0000s in affiliate commissions being deposited into her accounts on a daily and weekly basis WITHOUT any hard evidence to prove the income is genuine.
+It’s just screenshots of $1,000s in commissions being deposited into her accounts on a daily basis WITHOUT any hard evidence.

 Watch Out For More Red Card Foul Play…